mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-2.md

   node_modules
   package.json
 ```

+(This time I’m including any HTML files in the _src_ directory, because they’ll get compiled too when we build the project.)

 We’ll start by installing Parcel as a dependency, and we’ll also install _node-sass_ while we’re at it (multiple packages can be listed to install them at the same time):